apollo-business-automation/ibm-cp4ba-demo-deployment/README.md

 bash <(curl -s https://raw.githubusercontent.com/IBM/ibm-common-service-operator/master/common/scripts/force-uninstall.sh) -n common-service # the main way for common services, this namespace not available on demo deployment bash <(curl -s https://raw.githubusercontent.com/IBM/ibm-common-service-operator/master/common/scripts/force-uninstall.sh) -n ibm-common-services # the main way for common services
 ```
-> Hint: You can download the force-uninstall.sh script e.g. using wget and reduce amount of retries in it from the default value which is 30 to like 3 to make the script running faster.
 # Owner
 Radek Šulc<br>
 <radek_sulc@cz.ibm.com><br>